ka-sh/DQQABwAACgYJCgwCBA8JBg/README.md

 ```
 ######cleanerService

-Nop not the French one!!. purge all jobs on beanstalkd server submitted on bs_tube <check config.json>
+Nop not the French one!!. purge all jobs on beanstalkd server submitted on bs_tube =>> check config.json

 ```
 node cleanerService